+One of the most beautiful pieces of Baroque music: John Williams plays Antonio Vivaldi’s Concerto for Lute in D-Major, RV 93.
 Antonio Vivaldi wrote many concertos for various instruments, including lute and mandolin.
 This Concerto in D major for Lute and Orchestra has been transcribed for guitar.
 It remains one of the finest examples of […]

 Three great versions of “Concierto de Aranjuez“, a composition for classical guitar and orchestra by the Spanish composer Joaquín Rodrigo.
 The first version is from Paco de Lucia, the famous Flamenco guitarist.
 The second version is from Spanish classical guitarist Narciso Yepes, and the third version is from Australian classical guitarist John Williams.

 Asturias (Leyenda) is a musical work written by the Spanish composer Isaac Albéniz.
 It was originally written for the piano and set in the key of G minor, and first published in Barcelona, by Juan Bta.
 Pujol & Co., in 1892 as the prelude of a three-movement set entitled Chants d’Espagne.
 Here it is played […]